chrismear/github-issues-widget/README.md

 Open demo.html for a demo.

-Hastily written for One Click Orgs by Chris Mear.
+Hastily written for One Click Orgs by Chris Mear, with contributions from Justin Riley.